Caring for your new sheepskin purchase

 New products will arrive with some loose fibres, simply give them a gentle shake outside.
 Creases and wrinkles caused by packaging will soon drop out.

-Sheepskin Rug care
+Caring for Your Sheepskin Rug

 - Always use the coolest woollen setting and add a dessertspoon of mild, non-biological, non-bleach detergent.